-Level Up: 4 Ways To Improve Your Skiing or Riding
+Level Up: 4 Ways To Progress Your Skiing or Riding

 At this point, we’re sure you’ve caught word of Revelstoke’s bottomless powder, wide-open bowls and steep groomers – and, well, the rumours aren’t wrong.
 But what makes Revelstoke appealing, can also be what makes it daunting.
-Whether you’re a seasoned RMR local or an eager skier just passing through, here are four steps you can take to level up your skiing or snowboarding game, to contend with our famous steep, deep terrain.
+Whether you’re a seasoned RMR local, or experiencing our mountain for the first time, here are four steps you can take to level up your skiing or snowboarding game, to contend with Revelstoke's famous steep, deep terrain.

 Sign Up for First Tracks